Azure-Samples/azure-health-data-and-ai-samples/samples/Analytics Visualization/docs/Deployment.md

 ![image](https://user-images.githubusercontent.com/116351573/209016007-05d2f17d-0209-48df-99cc-d7d2778c6d8c.png)

-6. Go to “Checking and editing the dashboard in Power BI desktop application” section.
+6. Proceed to “Visualize: Checking and editing the dashboard in Power BI desktop application” section.

 ###  Option 2: Using provided sample data
-If you have created FHIR analytics pipeline using the BICEP template, Stored procedure would be created and available in the database.
+If you are using provided Parquet sample files to run this sample, the stored procedure is already created and available in the database.
 To explore (view/edit) the stored procedure used for Power BI dashboard report, we need to connect to database using “Serverless SQL endpoint” in synapse workspace that was created by BICEP.

 Serverless SQL endpoint could be found in Synapse Workspace as highlighted below: